 ADB focuses on five core areas of operations: infrastructure; the environment, including climate change; regional cooperation and integration; finance sector development; and education.
 Find out more about our operations.

-- provided more than 2.1 million households with access to clean water by installing or rehabilitating about 14,000 km of water supply pipes, and upgraded sanitation in 291,000 households.
+- provided more than 2 million households with access to clean water by installing or rehabilitating 16,000 km of water supply pipes, and upgraded sanitation in 291,000 households.
 Over 2 million hectares of land have been improved as a result of irrigation, drainage, and flood management initiatives;

-- reduced greenhouse gas emissions by 2 million tons of carbon dioxide equivalent per year by promoting more efficient and cleaner energy operations.
+- reduced greenhouse gas emissions by 600,000 tons of carbon dioxide equivalent per year by promoting more efficient and cleaner energy operations.

 Who owns ADB?